GoogleCloudPlatform/cluster-toolkit/README.md

   [Enable GCP APIs](#enable-gcp-apis).
 * **Insufficient Quota:** The GCP project does not have enough quota to provision the requested resources.
 See [GCP Quotas](#gcp-quotas).
-* **Filestore resource limit:** When regularly deploying filestore instances with a new vpc you may see an error during deployment such as:
+* **Filestore resource limit:** When regularly deploying Filestore instances with a new VPC you may see an error during deployment such as:
   `System limit for internal resources has been reached`.
 See [this doc](https://cloud.google.com/filestore/docs/troubleshooting#system_limit_for_internal_resources_has_been_reached_error_when_creating_an_instance) for the solution.